 Q: SHIPPING: Where are you based and where do your ship from?

 A: KRUGER EveryDay Carry is an internet-based company, registered in Sweden but with offices in Kenya and Sweden.
-We ship globally using registered mail, or can ship bigger orders using companies like DHL or TNT.
-In Kenya and Sweden we use domestic couriers and mail to reduce costs, but all other orders are considered international and shipped as registered mail.
+We ship globally using registered mail, or can ship using DHL express on special request.
+In Sweden we use domestic couriers and mail to reduce costs, but all other orders are considered international and shipped as registered mail.

 Q: How long time will it take to get my order?